 Winkel 43

-For dessert, we walked a few blocks to Winkel, a cafe renowned for its apple pie.
-Each towering slice is crammed with tender slices of apple, perfectly seasoned with cinnamon, and accented with fresh cream.
+Winkel 43 is an Amsterdam institution, famous for its apple pie.
+Each towering slice is crammed with tender slices of cinnamon apples and topped with fresh cream.
 You will absolutely want your own piece!
-Don’t be put off by the line of people waiting outside; our party of four was seated quickly.

 Pancakes Amsterdam

-Another Dutch treat you must try is pancakes.
-The traditional varieties come topped with bacon, cheese, and apple.
-I went all out with a savory pancake covered in goat cheese, spinach, and pine nuts.
+Pancakes Amsterdam is a great place to try another Dutch treat, pancakes.
+(They are like crepes, not American-style pancakes.)
+The traditional flavor combination is bacon, cheese, and apple, but I mixed things up with goat cheese, spinach, and pine nuts.
 It was out of this world!
 Pancakes Amsterdam uses a buckwheat flour batter for its dinner plate-sized creations, though you can request gluten-free if needed.

 B&B Keizers Canal